IcaroJam/dotFiles/README.md

-# My config files for the stuff I use!
+# My config files for the stuff I use
+### Comes with a nerdy rice attempt mixing stuff from a bunch of games.
+All with a nice coat of material teal paint
-### Currently running on Linux Mint
+#### Currently running on Linux Mint

 ## Plymouth
 Custom theme made from the silhouette of Mae from Night in the Woods.
 Go play it.